List of Future Diary characters: Reisuke Houjou

 Reisuke's parents were members of the Omekata cult who both later committed mass suicide after the police raided their temple.
-However, Reisuke claims he never loved his parents since they neglected him and wants to win the game to be a "Super Elite" to prove he does not need to depend on adults.
+However, Reisuke claims he never loved his parents since they neglected him, and wants to win the game to be a "Super Elite" to prove he does not need to depend on adults.
 But despite these claims, Minene learned Reisuke did love his parents and was devastated when they died.
 After his parents' death, Mrs. Amano takes care of Reisuke for a few days, as she was a friend of his father.
 He had grown a fondness to Mrs. Amano, even calling her, "Mama Rea".
-Due to the fact Yuki and Yuno were responsible for the incident that led to the police raid at the Omekata temple, Reisuke plans to kill them first, holding them responsible for his parents' deaths yet at the same time, he grows fond of them in a uniquely sadistic way, even calling them big brother and big sister.
+Due to the fact Yuki and Yuno were responsible for the incident that led to the police raid at the Omekata temple, Reisuke plans to kill them first, holding them responsible for his parents' deaths.
+However at the same time, he grows fond of them in a uniquely sadistic way, even calling them big brother and big sister.